AlexanderSenf/pipelines_intro/README.md

 one example of a server implementing TES is `Funnel`:
 * https://github.com/ohsu-comp-bio/funnel

+There are many other applicable and useful standards; but this is not the place to describe them.

 # More Complex Example

-This repository just coveres the basics of what CWL is capable of.
+This repository just covers the basics of what CWL is capable of.
 A more interesting example is available within the context of ELIXIR Europe's implementation of the GA4GH standards:
 * https://github.com/elixir-cloud-aai/demo-workflows/tree/dev/cwl